space-concordia-spacecraft/docs/fprime-guide/setup-linux.md

 _Note: If you are a [Windows](/fprime-guide/setup-windows) user, or a [Mac OS](/fprime-guide/setup-mac) user, you should click on the respective operating system and follow that guide instead._

+**TL;DR** - This [shell script](/scripts/fprime-install) can be run to automate the following steps.
+It installs all the necessary dependencies, builds the fprime Ref application, and deploys the ground station HTML GUI.

 The following guide explains how to set up Fprime for a linux operating system.
 It will cover how to install the system dependencies and how to check the installation.

 ## Installing System Dependencies